-When I think of a courageous heart, (a woman who KNOWS who her God is and who intentionally lets HIM tend her heart and minister to it), I think of is Elisabeth Elliot: She passed away within the last few years, but her life exemplifies that courageous heart: shortly after her first husband was speared to death trying to bring the gospel to the isolated Auca people of South America, she went with her young daughter for a time to live among those people to continue his work of reaching them with the gospel.
+When I think of a courageous heart, (a woman who KNOWS who her God is and who intentionally lets HIM tend her heart and minister to it), I think of Elisabeth Elliot.
+She passed away within the last few years, but her life exemplifies that courageous heart.
+Shortly after her first husband was speared to death trying to bring the gospel to the isolated Auca people of South America, she went with her young daughter for a time to live among those people to continue his work of reaching them with the gospel.
 She writes of that situation:

 All of us, I suppose, have at times felt strangely displaced, wondering how on earth we landed in a situation so far removed from that of our choosing.
 In 1958 I was living with Auca Indians in the Ecuadorian jungle.
 They had provided Valerie and me with a house—“a gift of place,” bless their dear hearts!
 It was identical to their own houses—without walls, floor, or furniture.
 My hammock was swung, as theirs were, between two of the six poles that held up the roof.
 Valerie, who was three, slept happily in a blanket on split bamboo.
 Often in the intervals between sleeping and fanning the fire I found myself musing in the wee hours—what am I doing here?
 How am I to glorify the Lord in such a place?
 Remember Psalm 16:5, “Lord, you have assigned me my portion and my cup; you have made my lot secure.”
 I realized that He was preparing me for what He was preparing for me…

 People often mistake confidence for courage.
 Confidence in oneself is not necessary for courage.
 It is when our confidence is in the Lord alone that God-given courage grows.
 There may be times when your heart does not feel courageous.
-Even then, as Elisabeth Elliot reminded herself of who God was and let Him tend, comfort, and encourage her heart through His Word, so we can be wholeheartedly courageous followers of Christ even in times when we ask ourselves, “What am I doing here?”
-We have not been given a spirit of timidity but of power, of love, and of a sound mind (2 Timothy 1:7).
-And this leads us to ACTION and courageous (even confident!) obedience for our Lord!
+We may ask ourselves, “What am I doing here?”
+Even then, as Elisabeth Elliot reminded herself of who God is and let Him tend, comfort, and encourage her heart through His Word, we, too, can be wholeheartedly courageous followers of Christ.
+We have not been given a spirit of timidity, but of power, of love, and of a sound mind (2 Timothy 1:7).
+And this leads us to ACTION and courageous (even confident!) obedience to our Lord!
 Daniel 11:32 powerfully expresses this truth: “But the people who know their God will display strength and take action” (NASB).
-When we know who our God is, we will be on-mission for Him with confident hearts that are full of HIS courage!
+When we know who our God is, we will be on-mission for Him with hearts that are full of HIS courage!